gin66/FastAccelStepper/extras/tests/pc_based/README.txt

   3. A busy return (modeled as running out of free entries) must not drop the command: it is resent after the queue drains
   4. Run 2 cycles, matching the Issue370 reproduction
+  5. Phase 2: RMT step-pulse count must equal the commanded |steps| sum
+  6. Phase 2: RMT total ticks must equal the base command ticks plus the pause parts inserted at direction changes, and the number of pause parts must match the toggle analysis of the command stream

 - ramp_helper
   Helper tool to generate and dump ramp commands for given speed and acceleration